Merconix/Mable-Electron/README.md

 # Additional Features

+- QuickCSS support, look in $HOME/.config/mable-electron/quickcss.css

+# In Progress Features [Feel free to help!]
 - Tray icon shows whether there are notifications or not
-- QuickCSS support, look in $HOME/.config/mable-electron/quickcss.css

 # Credits
 [cinny-electron](https://github.com/Enovale/cinny-electron) was forked directly for this project